Conversion to Christianity: Evangelism

+Evangelism is the act of sharing the Christian gospel, the message and teachings of Jesus Christ.
+It is typically done with the intention of converting others to Christianity.
+(Note: Such intentions may be regarded as proselytising, which is illegal in many countries.)
+Evangelism can take several forms, such as personal conversations, preaching, media, and is especially associated with missionary work.

+Christians who specialize in evangelism are often known as evangelists, whether they are in their home communities or living as missionaries in the field, although some Christian traditions refer to such people as missionaries in either case.
+Some Christian traditions consider evangelists to be in a leadership position; they may be found preaching to large meetings or in governance roles.
+In addition, Christian groups who encourage evangelism are sometimes known as evangelistic or evangelist.

 Baptism

 In most varieties of Christianity, baptism is the initiation rite for entrance into the Christian community.
 Almost all baptisms share in common the use of the Trinitarian formula (in the name of the Father, Son, and Holy Spirit) by the minister while baptizing the convert.
 Two aspects of baptism are sources of disagreement: mode and meaning.
 In Understanding Four Views on Baptism editors have written that Christians disagree on the meaning of baptism and whether it is a necessary aspect of conversion or simply demonstration of a conversion that has already taken place.